mobilecoinfoundation/mobilecoin/.internal-ci/README.md

 ## CI triggers

-This workflow is set up to trigger of certain branch patterns.
+This workflow is set up to trigger off certain branch patterns.

+*NOTE:* The branch must contain some change to a source-code file for the CI to be triggered (i.e. branching off `master` to create a feature branch environment without any changes will not trigger CI)

+## Deployment Status & Environment Info

+ * Inspect the `Actions` tab for the workflow for your branchname to monitor for completion/success
+ * From the `Jobs` list, select `Environment Info`, and expand `Print Environment Details` for the deployed Environment Information
+ * The environment lifetime is tied to the branch lifetime, and will be torn down when the branch is deleted

 ### Branches - `feature/*, release/*, master`